Mourvèdre Grape Variety: A Mover and Shaker

 After the assemblage has been completed, the secondary fermentation in bottle will occur, followed by bottle aging, riddling, and disgorgement.
 By law, all NV Champagne must be aged for a minimum of 12 months aging on the fine lees.
 However, in practice, all good houses mature their wines for at least 2-3 years before commercial release.

-Historically, the idea of producing a mono-varietal Pinot Meunier Champagne would have been derided by most of the region’s growers.
+Historically, most of the region’s growers would have derided the idea of producing a mono-varietal Pinot Meunier Champagne.
 Even today, there is no paucity of winemakers willing to go on record stating that “vibrant and fruity” Pinot Meunier should only be used in wines intended for young consumption.
 But despite this tendency to dampen with faint praise, certain producers have taken the bold step of marketing a 100% Pinot Meunier cuvée.
 This cultural shift has been driven, in part, by the rising cult of single-vineyard expressions, embraced by both the major houses (Philipponnat’s prestige cuvée Clos des Goisses is from one vineyard) and family-run growers.
 Krug has also done much to promote the idea of single-vineyard Champagne, launching Clos de Mesnil (Blanc de Blancs) and Clos d’Ambonnay (Blanc de Noirs) – first vintages 1979 and 1995, respectively.

 Today, several brands market a single-vineyard Pinot Meunier wine, often used as a showcase to express the unsung diversity of Champagne’s terroir.
 Approaches in the cellar vary wildly, but the vineyards are typically quite old, cultivated using organic/biodynamic methods, and given a very low dosage.
 As a result, what finally emerges in your glass is quite remarkable.
 These single-vineyard Champagnes are a potent marketing tool used as a vehicle to smash preconceptions about Pinot Meunier’s ability to age.
 A recent tasting of Dehours Lieu-dit Les Genevraux was particularly eye-opening.
 Fermented and judiciously aged in barrels, the nose offered a beguiling mix of vanilla, brioche, red berries, and white flowers.
 The palate was ripe and expressive, a hedonistic Champagne with a distinctly rich and spicy palate, held in check by textbook acidity and freshness.
 It is the poster child for all that is glorious about this grossly underrated grape.